 Flexible budgets come with advantages like their usability in variable cost environments, their detailed picture of performance, and their overall efficiency for budgeting teams.

-Optimal Usability in Variable Cost Environments
+Provides Optimal Usability in Variable Cost Environments

-Flexible budgets are especially helpful in environments where costs are closely aligned with the level of business activity.
+Flexible budgets are especially helpful in environments where costs are closely aligned with the different level of business activity.
 SaaS businesses typically work with costs like hosting fees and site development, so when website traffic starts to increase, so do those hosting costs.
 This direct link to revenue brought in by marketing efforts that promote website traffic (such as new articles, ebooks, or webinar registrations) makes flexible budgeting an attractive option since a flexible budget can ebb and flow the same way your variable costs have a tendency to do.

-Detailed Picture of Performance
+Provides a Detailed Picture of Performance

 Flexible budgets have the ability to constantly restructure themselves around changes in activity.
 This adaptability allows flexible budgets to offer a precise picture of company performance, seeing as they’re always working with the most current data and details.
 The fact that flexible budgets aren’t set in stone and n change whenever they need to means they offer more opportunities to perform scenario planning that can provide more realistic performance insights as compared to static budgets (that don’t budge).

-Budgeting Efficiency
+Boosts Budgeting Efficiency

 With flexible budgets, it’s easy to make updates to revenue and activity figures that haven’t been finalized.
 In a bottom-up budgeting process, department managers can give their approval for fixed and variable expenses as a proportion of revenue, which allows finance and department and executive leaders to collaborate further on remaining budget items (such as creating a timeline for headcount planning across the organization).
 Because of these seamless workflows (and because of the inherent adaptability), flexible budgets give way to more efficiency than their fixed budget counterparts.